The Tool That Started It All........

 Please click this link to my new tool site thirdeyeQ.
 Tool pages, pricing and order pages are up and running.
 For orders, I have a standardized fill-in-form, which helps me with order tracking.
 And it will save us both a couple of e-mails back and forth just to get the information and order conformation in your hands.

 What do you use to remove your cooking grate while cleaning out the ashes and reloading your grill or smoker with fresh charcoal?
 Are you tired of getting your hands dirty handling your cooking grates?
 An extra hand would sure make things easier....
-With that idea in mind, I designed a couple of grate lifting and hanging tools.
+In 2006, and with that idea in mind, I designed the ThirdHand Grate Lifting and Hanging Tool, then shortly after I designed the ThreeFinger tool to use on smaller cast iron grates.
 I've also added two styles of wiggle rods to the line up.
 One is a T-Handle, the second is a Double-L.

 Even though these are specialized tools, they are meant to be used every time you use your barbecue, grill or smoker.
 Material used for fabrication is Grade 304 Stainless Steel, with TIG welded connections.